AQuack/project/README.md

 Ansible playbook to deploy app control agents to linux machines

 ## Requirements:
-Ansible
+- Ansible
-sudo password for account used to execute ansible tasks App control server
+- Sudo password for account used to execute ansible tasks
+- App control server
-Linux host package
+- Linux host package

 ## Breakdown of tasks
 The steps for the playbook are: Create a temp folder, copy the agent over, run the install script